afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 "well-done" rippled through the air.
 The interlocutor highfived him.
 If I am ever caught in a similar moment I will just break into applause.

-What a difference effective altruism makes to the impression.
+What a difference effective altruism makes to an impression.
 I suspect bankers don't often get highfived for revealing their trade.

 I get warm fuzzies when I am thinking about a person griding away at a stressful job in order to save lives.
-He mentioned that 2000£ buys a life, though I know some charities claim $1000 per life ratio.
+He mentioned that 2000£ saves a life, though I know some charities claim $1000 per life ratio.
 He must have saved dozens of lives already and will save many more.
 This gives me a reason to feel good about humanity.